For Ordering Online click here

 Historical Oil Painting Varnishes

-16th Century Amber Varnish-- $44.00 60 mil.
+16th Century Amber Varnish-- $52.00 80 mil.
 Bottle.
 Our most popular Amber varnish; lightest in color; this version is composed of perfectly dissolved Baltic amber in combination with aged walnut oil.
 A very heavy Amber-to-oil varnish (50% resin to 50% walnut oil), the highest available in the realm.
 Held to the light, this Amber Varnish is very pale (yellow) in color.
 Perfectly clear; not cloudy.
 Can be easily utilized for making other mediums, wherein it combines readily with oils to form clear unions ; and with no heating required.
 This product was not formulated with a drying substance (lead, or cobalt, or manganese driers).
 By slight addition to paint, it neither retards nor speeds drying.
 A drop of this amber varnish firmly congeals handmade oil paint and keeps it perfectly tempered all day without slumping.
 This varnish is used by many painters as a final thin coating upon their finished works.
 A short "bath" in moderate sunlight or a fluorescent light-box will allow drying overnight.
 Once dried, this varnish can be polished.
-Note: Equal amounts of amber and oil cooked together creates a semi-solid ; and so this varnish is thinned with turpentine spirit to a brushing consistency.
 [For more info, click on the product name.]
 Ordering Online

 Amber Oil of Venice -- $32.00 60 mil.
 Bottle.
 What is referred to in the DeMayerne Manuscript as "Huile d'Ambre de Venise".
 A very thick walnut-based amber varnish containing approximately 23% amber.
 Fast drying with excellent elasticity, this litharge-cooked and darker amber varnish is more of a medium than a varnish; it was found through a careful analysis and extensive trial-and-error formulations.
 Mayerne tells us this "amber oil" was well-known by the early 1600's, being commonly available "throughout Italy by all vendors of colours".
 Primarily utilized by oil painters of the 1600's as an all-around painting additive, a drop or more added to the rubbed-up paint on the palette engenders the recorded attributes noted by DeMayerne : it speeds drying, produces soft & easy brushing /blending and a bright and glassy optical brilliance throughout the work.
 Works nicely as a painting medium when thinned with unrefined walnut oil.
 This product should NOT be used for varnishing instruments; it cannot be polished.[For more info, click on the product name.]
 Ordering Online

 15-1600's Sandarac Oil Varnish $32.00 per 80-mil glass bottle.
-This sandarac varnish is a 50:50 combination of North African sandarac in combination with linseed oil.
-Sandarac oil varnish was available well before the introduction of copal varnishes.
+This sandarac varnish is a 25:75 combination of North African sandarac in combination with linseed oil.
+Sandarac oil varnish, popularly known as Vernice Liquida, was available well before the introduction of copal varnishes, dating back to 1100 AD.
 It was a favorite for luthiers as well as painters and varnishers of wood.
 Sandarac is very similar in working properties to copal.
 Use it as a final coating varnish or as a one-or-two drops addition to your oil paints on the palette.
 Sandarac suspends the paint and allows easy application with any desired solvent.
 This varnish may also be mixed with other oils (walnut or linseed or poppy, ete.) to make a handy a painting medium.
 This Sandarac Oil Varnish contains a small amount of gum spirits of turpentine; and so those who are sensitive to solvent-use should best avoid this product.
-This varnish slightly speeds drying of most oil paints while encouraging a luscious painterly character. [] Ordering Online
+This varnish slightly speeds drying of most oil paints while encouraging a luscious painterly character.
+Ordering Online

 Historical "Jelly" Mediums and "Gelling Varnishes" for Oil Painting